 The Department's second largest payment program is Payment-In-Lieu-Of-Taxes (PILOT).
 Annual PILOT payments are made to municipalities to compensate for municipal taxes not collected due to the presence of state-owned buildings in a municipality.
 These payments are made annually on or before November 1.
 Payment is based on the value of state-owned property under 32 V.S.A. § 3701.
-More information on the PILOT program and payments is available on the Tax Department's website (tax.vermont.gov).
+More information on the PILOT program and payments15 are available on the Department's website.